NethServer/docs/administrator-manual/en/base_system2.rst

 User settings page
 ^^^^^^^^^^^^^^^^^^

-With this setting users can change their password and other settings on a web page outside Cockpit (on port 443).
+When the :guilabel:`Enable user settings page` options is enabled, users can change their password and other settings on a web page outside
+Cockpit (on port 443).
 The default page is :guilabel:`/user-settings`.
 This feature can be enabled only if :guilabel:`Shell Policy` is enabled as well.